-- 8.1 Designated institutions must have a clear understanding of their exposures in respect of their covered contracts as well as those entered into by entities within the designated institution's group of companies and/or that are guaranteed or otherwise supported by those companies or the designated institution concerned.
-This includes information about the status of compliance with the temporary stay provisions on an aggregate basis, as well as at an entity level for each of the relevant entities in the designated institution's group of companies. - 8.2 Designated institutions must have in place internal system capabilities to maintain a detailed record of covered contracts they have entered into (or guaranteed or otherwise supported), and to be able to present information on these contracts in a timely manner.

-- 8.3 The capabilities referred to under paragraph 8.2 must be established as part of resolution planning obligations, irrespective of whether an actual resolution is foreseen, and should be embedded in designated institutions' internal governance framework and risk management processes. - 8.4 The detailed record of covered contracts referred to under paragraph 8.2 above should be kept at an individual entity level and should include, but not be limited to, the following key feature: - (a) governing law; - (b) covered contract type; - (c) details of the termination right provisions; - (d) counterparty type; - (e) counterparty's jurisdiction of incorporation; and - (f) mark-to-market values and notional amounts by number of trades and agreements.
+- 8.1 Designated institutions must have a clear understanding of their exposures in respect of their covered contracts as well as those entered into by entities within the designated institution's group of companies and/or that are guaranteed or otherwise supported by those entities, or the designated institution concerned.
+This includes information about the status of compliance with the temporary stay provisions on an aggregate basis, as well as at an entity level for each of the relevant entities in the designated institution's group of companies. - 8.2 Designated institutions must have in place internal system capabilities to maintain a detailed record of covered contracts they have entered into (or guaranteed or otherwise supported), and to be able to provide information on these contracts in a timely manner. - 8.3 The capabilities referred to under paragraph 8.2 must be established as part of a designated institution's resolution planning obligations, irrespective of whether an actual resolution is foreseen, and should be embedded in a designated institutions' internal governance framework and risk management processes. - 8.4 The detailed record of covered contracts referred to under paragraph 8.2 above must be kept at an individual entity level and include, but not be limited to, the following key features: - (a) governing law;

+- (b) covered contract type;

+- (c) details of the termination right provisions;

+- (d) effective date;

+- (e) termination date;

+- (f) counterparty type;

+- (g) counterparty's jurisdiction of incorporation; and

+- (h) mark-to-market values and notional amounts by number of trades and agreements.